chainer/chainercv/docs/source/tutorial/detection.rst

 Detection Evaluator
 -------------------
-ChainerCV provides functionalities that makes evaluating detection links easy.
+ChainerCV provides functionalities that make evaluating detection links easy.
 They are provided at two levels: evaluator extensions and evaluation functions.

-Evaluator extensions such as :class:`chainercv.extensions.DetectionVOCEvaluator` inherits from :class:`chainer.training.extensions.Evaluator`, and have similar interface.
+Evaluator extensions such as :class:`chainercv.extensions.DetectionVOCEvaluator` inherit from :class:`chainer.training.extensions.Evaluator`, and have similar interface.
 They are initialized by taking an iterator and a network that carries out prediction with method :meth:`predict`.
 When this class is called (i.e. :meth:`DetectionVOCEvaluator.__call__`), several actions are taken.
 First, it iterates over a dataset based on an iterator.